 - Personal bank statements (6 months)

-- Updated CV/profile
+- Updated CV or profile

 Business Proof